Why mid-size businesses struggle with marketing It’s 2021, and despite almost every form of digital and traditional marketing being widely…

 How is the GDPR being enforced?

-Almost three years on companies are still abusing people’s personal data — and companies who really should know better.
+Years after the GDPR was introduced, companies are still abusing people’s personal data — and companies who really should know better.

 October 2020: The ICO fined Marriott International Inc £18.4million for failing to keep millions of customers’ personal data secure, following a cyber attack that affected 339 million guest records.